Generac looks ahead to hurricane season

 In its most recent quarter, Generac posted a net sales gain of 20.3% to $397.6 million.
 Domestic segment sales increased 21.5% to $300.2 million.

-“The fundamental demand environment for home standby and portable generators continues to be robust, benefitting from increased power outage activity in recent quarters contributing to excellent growth in both in-home consultations and end-user activations,” said President and CEO Aaron Jagdfeld.
+“The fundamental demand environment for home standby and portable generators continues to be robust, benefitting from increased power outage activity in recent quarters contributing to excellent growth in both in-home consultations and end-user activations,” president and CEO Aaron Jagdfeld said.

 In praise of the small business